VU-ASE/rover/docs/03-roverctl/03-usage.md

 ## Upload a Service

 Service directories can be uploaded to the Rover using the `roverctl upload` command.
 You can specify a Rover as shown [above](#specify-a-rover).
 You can upload one or multiple directories simultaneously and enable a file watcher to continuously sync your local changes to the Rover.
+You can find more information about the installation directory [here](https://ase.vu.nl/docs/framework/glossary/service#rover-installation-directory).

 ### Example Usage
 ```bash